Synthetixio/SIPs/SIPS/sip-53.md

 Binary option markets are created by a manager contract, which keeps track of all markets over their lifetime.

-At the time of creation, several market parameters are set by the creator, in particular the target price, underlying asset, and maturity date.
-The resulting market has two sides, corresponding to the events that the price of the underlying asset is either higher or lower than the specified target price at the maturity date.
+At the time of creation, several market parameters are set by the creator, in particular the strike price, underlying asset, and maturity date.
+The resulting market has two sides, corresponding to the events that the price of the underlying asset is either higher or lower than the specified strike price at the maturity date.
 Ownership and transfer of options on either side of the market is managed by a pair of dedicated ERC20 token contracts.

 Note that in this document, all prices, bids, payoffs, and so on will be denominated in sUSD, but there is no reason